France marks trauma of history teacher's murder

 The killer, Abdullakh Anzorov, who was shot dead by police, was an 18-year old refugee from the Russian province of Chechnya who had lived in France since he was six.

-There was no information on whether he acted alone.
+There was no information whether he acted alone.

 But French authorities detained 11 people, including his relatives, in the immediate aftermath.

-France plan to expel 231 foreign nationals whom it defines as "extremists" in response to Friday's killing, French radio broadcaster Europe 1 reported.
+France plans to expel 231 foreign nationals whom it defines as "extremists" in response, French radio broadcaster Europe 1 reported.

-They also plan to crack down on terrorist financing, French finance minister Bruno Le Maire told France 3 Television on Sunday.
+It also plans to crack down on illicit money flows, French finance minister Bruno Le Maire told France 3 Television on Sunday.

 "There is a problem of financing a number of Islamist associations on which I think we can and must do better," he said.